beersb/SOC-Automation-Lab/README.md

     Restart-Service -Name wazuh

 If, however, GUIs are more your style, this can also be done via the Services applicaiton on the Windows machine.
 One simply needs to search for 'services' in the Start Menu, select the first option, and then find the Wazuh service within the services list and select it.
-There should then be a restart option to select in the righthand side of the window.
+There should then be a restart option in the righthand side of the window.

 <div>
   <img src="lab_images/part_4/Restarting Wazuh.png" alt="SOC Automation Network Diagram" width="750" height="250">